utshomax/postman-docs/src/pages/docs/integrations/ci-integrations.md

     url: "/docs/integrations/available-integrations/ci-integrations/travis-ci/"
 ---

-Continuous Integration and Continuous Delivery (CI/CD) are a core part of the [API development workflow](/docs/designing-and-developing-your-api/the-api-workflow/).
+Continuous integration and continuous delivery (CI/CD) are a core part of the [API development workflow](/docs/designing-and-developing-your-api/the-api-workflow/).
 Postman integrates with popular CI tools so you can view details about API builds in the same place where you define and test your API.

 After you set up CI integration, you can view the status of builds or start a new build, all from within Postman.
 You can also run API tests created in Postman as part of your CI pipeline using the [Postman CLI](/docs/postman-cli/postman-cli-overview/) and the Postman API.